dr0i/ESP32/README.md

 ![alt Picture of ESP32 connected with MH-Z14A and with DHT22 on a breadboard](https://github.com/dr0i/ESP32/blob/master/ESP32_MH-Z14A_DHT22_breadboard.jpg?raw=true)

 ### LED stripe
+Bought "DC5V 5M WS2812 5050 SMD RGB 3 Pins LED Module Strip Light with Female
+Male Connector" , i.e. 50 really bright LEDs for just 11 Euro at banggood .
+One can simply cut the cable to use the amount of LEDs one wish.
+Using `FastLED.h` I got it to work.
+It's easy to use it, but I experienced some difficulties, though:

 `flash read err, 1000` resulting in reboots, is caused by a power issuse, see: https://github.com/espressif/esp-idf/issues/113